 - Penetration of the victim’s body, also known as rape

-In honor of Sexual Assault Awareness Month, the NIWRC will be posting 30 Days of SAAM postcards with updated facts about sexual violence in Native communities, and our movement to end it, each day this April.
+In honor of Sexual Assault Awareness Month, the NIWRC will be posting updated 30 Days of SAAM postcards with facts about sexual violence in Native communities, and our movement to end it, each day this April and releasing 2-4 WAS Talks videos each week during the month April on NIWRC’s Facebook, Twitter and YouTube pages!
+WAS Talks was recorded during the 2018 Women Are Sacred (WAS) conference and is a project inspired by the national TED Talks.
+Our stories hold power in shining light on the issues of violence in our communities.
+It’s time to talk.
 We share these with the aim of raising awareness on this severe crisis, encouraging others to join the movement against sexual violence, and raising our voices in the name of tribal sovereignty once again to bring safety to Native nations.
 Please share these postcards with your views on how sexual violence impacts your community, and take a stand using the #ViolenceIsNotMyTradition!

 Resources for April Sexual Assault Awareness Month:

 - SHARE: 30 Days of SAAM postcards on social media.
 Embrace Your Voice!
-Violence is not traditional, break the silence & post why you stand against sexual assault with #ViolenceIsNotMyTradition
+Violence is not traditional, break the silence & post why you stand against sexual assault with #ViolenceIsNotMyTraditio

 - SUPPORT: The StrongHearts Native Helpline – Help us get the word out to our relatives in need 1-844-7NATIVE (762-8483) – 1-844-7NATIVE (1-844-762-8483) Monday through Friday from 9 a.m. to 5:30 p.m.
 CST, callers can connect at no cost one-on-one with knowledgeable StrongHearts advocates who can provide lifesaving tools and immediate support to enable survivors to find safety and live lives free of abuse.